seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 So let me be most traitor, and ye please me.
 For scorning thy edict, Duke, ask that lady
 Why she is fair, and why her eyes command me
-Stay here to love her; and if she say “traitor,”
+Stay here to love her; and if she say "traitor,"
 I am a villain fit to lie unburied.

 **PALAMON**